OWASP/www-project-cyber-controls-matrix/tab_faq.md

 * **Why the name OWASP Cyber Controls Matrix (OCCM)?**

   - "OWASP" for the OWASP Foundation hosting and supporting the project.
   - "Cyber" because it represents both IT and Cybersecurity.
-While it is a common buzzword, "cyber" is a single word that represents both.
+While it is a common buzzword, "cyber" is the only word that represents both.
   - "Controls" because these are the individual, measurable items within a control set / framework.
-  - "Matrix" because the output is a mapping table between every Control and every other Control.
-Even though arriving at that table requires a specific process, we did not want any distraction from that output by calling it (yet another) a Framework or Methodology.
+  - "Matrix" because the OCCM generates a mapping table between every Control and every other Control.
+Even though arriving at that table requires a specific process, we did not want any distraction from what OCCM generates by calling it (yet another) a Framework or Methodology.
   - Apologies to the CSA Cloud Controls Matrix (CSA CCM).
 We tried to avoid using "CCM" in our acronym.
 We really did.
-At least we're OCCM.
+The reasons above were too compelling.
+At least we're "OCCM".

 ### Don't see your question answered here or elsewhere on the website?
 **[Click here to email us about it.](mailto:occm@cybercontrolsmatrix.com?subject=OCCM Website FAQ)**